LeeClayberg/ultralytics_flutter/example/README.md

-# ultralytics_yolo_example
+# ultralytics_flutter_example

-Demonstrates how to use the ultralytics_yolo plugin.
+Demonstrates how to use the ultralytics_flutter plugin.

 ## Getting Started